4n4nk3/skribbl-io-guesser/README.md

 # skribbl-io-guesser
-A simple selenium automation written in python to win at [skribble.io](https://skribbl.io/) games.
+A simple selenium automation written in python 3.8 to win at [skribbl.io](https://skribbl.io/) games.
-I wrote this simple script to show to my girlfriend's little sister, a passionate _skribble.io_ player, how funny can programming actually be.
+I wrote this simple script to show to my girlfriend's little sister, a passionate _skribbl.io_ player, how funny can programming actually be.

 ### Supported languages: